fireton/NeuroWorms/README.md

 # NeuroWorms

-This repository represents my attempt to experiment with neural networks.
+This repository represents my experiment with neural networks, implemented in C#.
 The project focuses on simulating worms, similar to the 'snake' game, evolving their brains through a genetic algorithm and natural selection.

 ## Introduction

-NeuroWorms is a project aimed at exploring the capabilities of neural networks in the context of simulating artificial life.
+NeuroWorms is a C# project aimed at exploring the capabilities of neural networks in the context of simulating artificial life.
 The primary concept revolves around evolving the intelligence of virtual worms in a snake-like game using genetic algorithms and natural selection.
 These worms start with primitive brains and develop their neural networks over time, eventually becoming more efficient at the game.

 ## Features